leorge/JavaSort/README.md

 If you don't want to install **git**, click **<> code** button on the top tab in this page, and click **Download ZIP** button at the right of the page.
-However, I recommend to install git because it is easy to update files by the following command.
+However, I recommend you to install git because it is easy in this site to update files by the following command.

     $ git pull